dirkrheeder/dotnet-async-console/README.md

 - dotnet new -i AsyncConsole.Template

 # To UnInstall
-- dotnet new -u AsyncConsole.Template.
+- dotnet new -u AsyncConsole.Template

 # To Use
 - mkdir MyConsoleApp